Thanks for a great, cold, event! See you next year!

-BEAVERS VS. DUCKS SHOWDOWN – Saturday, September 2, 8 pm, in Camp Coyote (Deschutes Campground).
+BEAVERS VS. DUCKS SHOWDOWN – Saturday, September 1 at 8 pm, in Camp Coyote (Deschutes Campground).
 That’s right, football season is right around the corner, fall is in the air, school is starting and you can no longer wear white and be fashionable….
 Test your knowledge against other campers and see who knows more about North American Beavers or a variety of ducks that call The Cove home (there may even be a few football questions in there.)

 Labor Day Campground Parade – Sunday, Sept 2 – decorating 8:30 – 9:30 am/parade at 9:30 am, in Deschutes Campground/meet at the playground in B-loop.
 The parade will wind through loops A and B. Bring your bike, scooter, wagon, dog or favorite relative and show off the last of your summer spirit.
 Hosts Barb and Steve will have decorations for you to use.

 Note: Helmets are required; no motorized bikes, scooters, or hover boards